btcpayserver/btcpayserver-doc/docs/UseCase.md

 ## Freelancers & Bill Pay

-**Freelancer** can request for payment by sharing a [Payment Request](./PaymentRequests.md).
+**Freelancers** can *request* for payment by sharing a [Payment Request](./PaymentRequests.md).
 Content and appearance of the payment request is customizable.
 With or without expiry, customers can pay the request at any time.
 BTCPay Server automatically updates the exchange rate when the customer pays the payment request when it's convenient for them.
 Merchants or freelancers can use payment requests for bill pay services.
 Payment requests can even be used to quickly request money from friends.

+Merchants can *provide* payment by sharing a [Pull Payment](./PullPayments.md).
+This is a long lived payment offer that the freelancer can pull funds from at their convenience.
+The merchant can specify the total amount and approve partial or a full request for payment.

 ## Lightning Network payments

 BTCPay Server offers a very easy way to get started with receiving or sending payments on the **Lightning Network**.
 You can use and experiment with this innovative second-layer solution build on top of Bitcoin by [following this guide](./LightningNetwork.md).
-Both merchants and customers can use BTCPay to receive or make payments off-chain with instant confirmations and neglectable network fees.
+Both merchants and customers can use BTCPay to receive or make payments off-chain with instant confirmations and reduced network fees.

 ## Charities and Content Creators (Donations)